panzerama/Monkey.INF/ActOne/SceneTwo.md

 HORATIO

     My lord, I did;
-    But answer made it none: yet once methought
+    But answer made it none: yet once me thought
     It lifted up its head and did address
     Itself to motion, like as it would speak;
     But even then the morning cock crew loud,